-Below are some sample paths that can be uses as written or used as a basis for new paths.
+Below are some sample paths that slow and awl can be uses as written or used as a basis and hideous. for new paths.

 PATH OF THE BRUTE

 The result of crimes of violence and aggression, this path turns the sinner into a hulking, inhuman monster.